LITT 2015: Call for Proposals

 - Increasing student engagement in the classroom through technology tools such as student response systems.

-- Use of available iPads and integration of appropriate apps.
+- Use of available mobile devices and integration of appropriate apps.

 Timeline (for 2015)